 Depending on what you enter, Google Trends considers it either a search term or topic.
 For example, if you type Call of Duty, you can choose the generic Search term entry or the more specific Video game series.

-On Google’s comparison help page, it mentions that search terms show matches for all terms in the given language, while topics are groups of terms across languages.
+Google Trends’s comparison help page explains that search terms show matches for all terms in the given language, while topics are groups of terms across languages.

 So if you use Washington D.C. as a topic, it will include searches for United States capital and equivalents in other languages.
 But Washington D.C. as a term will also include partial matches like Washington Nationals, for instance.